-1.1.46 DS_Alias
+1.1.46 DS Alias

-When you access a SAP Adaptive Server Enterprise database in PowerBuilder through Open Client, DS_Alias is one of several parameters that you can set to enable network-based directory services in your application.
+When you access an SAP Adaptive Server Enterprise database in PowerBuilder through Open Client, DS_Alias is one of several parameters that you can set to enable network-based directory services in your application.
 (For other directory services parameters, see the See Also section.)